You are currently viewing English Idioms Starting with ‘Q’

 Justifications:

 This is an idiom because it figuratively means something done hastily and without concern for thoroughness or quality.
-The phrase "quick and dirty" does not refer to literal speed or dirtiness but conveys a metaphor for efficiency at the cost of precision.
+The idiom "quick and dirty" does not refer to literal speed or dirtiness but conveys a metaphor for efficiency at the cost of precision.

 Origin: